torizon/aval/README.md

 options:
-  -h, --help            show this help message and exit --report remote-path local-output
+  -h, --help            show this help message and exit --copy-artifact remote-path [local-output ...]
-                        Copies a file over Remote Access from remote-path from the target device to local-output.
+                        Copies multiple files over Remote Access from the target device to local-output.
+Specify pairs of remote-path and local-output.
   --before BEFORE       Command to run before the main command on target device.
+  --delegation-config DELEGATION_CONFIG
+                        Path of config which tells Aval how to parse the target delegation.
+  --device-config DEVICE_CONFIG
+                        Path of config which tells Aval which device to match.
 ```

 ## Example